 Nevertheless, LFG can be utilized to make landfills greener.
 Instead of burning it, some landfills are converting the LFG they collect into usable energy.
 Sometimes the collected gas is used to power boilers or furnaces, or it can be refined into renewable natural gas.
 Most often, it is used to generate electricity.

-Whatever the end use, LFG-to-energy projects can capture 60 percent to 90 percent of the LFG generated at a landfill and displace the same amount of energy from nonrenewable sources.
+Whatever the end use, LFG-to-energy projects can capture 60% to 90% of the LFG generated at a landfill and displace the same amount of energy from nonrenewable sources.

 Limitations of Landfilling